Abigail Seldin: Career

 In 2012, Seldin and her husband, Whitney Haring-Smith, co-founded College Abacus, a web tool that allows prospective students to compare individualized financial aid packages from American colleges and universities.
-She served as chief executive officer until it was acquired by ECMC Group, a student loan collection agency, in 2014.
-After the acquisition, she served as VP of Innovation at the Washington DC office of ECMC Group.
+She was chief executive officer until it was acquired by ECMC Group, a student loan collection agency, in 2014.
+After the acquisition, she was VP of Innovation at the Washington DC office of ECMC Group.
 Under Seldin's leadership, debt-repayment and other data from the Obama Administration's College Scorecard initiative were incorporated into College Abacus.

 Seldin was a candidate for the role of chief operating officer for the Office of Federal Student Aid during the Biden administration.
 In 2021, Seldin published a research report on fraud and links to sex trafficking in certain schools which offer massage therapy certification.
 The report on sex trafficking and federal financial aid, which studied 18 institutions in five states, was cited as a rationale for an investigation by the United States House Committee on Oversight and Reform in summer 2021.

 In January 2024, Seldin became Chief Growth Officer at Scholarship America.

-Seldin currently serves on the board of Open Campus, and Association of American Rhodes Scholars.
-She previously served on the boards of the Temple University Hope Center, the Montgomery College Foundation.
+Seldin is on the board of Open Campus, and Association of American Rhodes Scholars.
+She previously was on the boards of the Temple University Hope Center, the Montgomery College Foundation.
 She frequently writes on the topics of educational policy and student financial aid, as seen in a number of publications, including HuffPost, The Hill, Salon.com, The Philadelphia Inquirer, and CNN.